gnu-octave/symbolic/HOWTO-release.md

   * Test on Windows if possible.

-  * Ensure sourceforge and github both have up-to-date master.
+  * Ensure sourceforge and github both have up-to-date main branch.

   * Create ticket for release on sourceforge.
 Upload tarball, html tarball and md5sums.